nandoacoelho/atom-preferences/README.md

-# atom-preferences
+# Atom Preferences
-Repository for my Atom Preferences
+Repository for my Atom settings, preferences and packages